michalkmet/xp-orange-minesweeper-graduation-final/NOTES.md

 - ✅ DONE UAT6.4 When player reveal the [2;2] and bombs are at [0;1,0;2] then I should see '+-+-+-+\n| |2| |\n+-+-+-+\n|1|2|1|\n+-+-+-+\n|_|_|\_|\n+-+-+-+\n\n[Sandbox 3x3] the land is cleared!
 GOOD JOB!'
 - ✅ DONE Refactor createBoardBody - complexity
 - ✅ DONE Refactor createBoardMessage - complexity
-- ⚠ TODO Refactor createDrawSymbol - complexity
+- ✅ DONE Refactor createDrawSymbol - complexity
 - ⚠ TODO Refactor checkForBombsAround - complexity
 - ⚠ TODO Refactor checkIfWon - complexity
 - ⚠ TODO Refactor number of arguments in the function